unm-digital-history/campus-history/essays/lobo-statues/index.md

 [^note1]: UNM LibGuides
 #### Construction of the Lobo

-{% include figure.html class="img-left" width="48%" caption="Tatschl beside the statue during installation.)" src="lobo-installation-2.jpg" %}
+{% include figure.html class="img-left" width="48%" caption="Tatschl beside the statue during installation." src="lobo-installation-2.jpg" %}

 Approached by either the student government or the fraternities and sororities on campus, Tatschl was commissioned by a university group to create a plan for the statue in the spring of 1947.
 The student group wanted to erect a memorial statue to honor the students and alumni who lost their lives during World War II.
 By homecoming of the same year, he completed the statue.
-Various delays pushed back the statue's dedication, including difficulty fundraising.
-The statue was eventually presented to the University President J. P. Wernette during the half-time activities of the New Mexico-West Texas football game on November 29, 1947.

 The bronze lobo was constructed in half a year for just $2800.
 When the statue was relocated in 1961, the cost of the new pedestal and hoists to move the statue was roughly $600.

+Various delays pushed back the statue's dedication, including difficulty fundraising.
+Finally, following the Lobo War Memorial dance sponsored by the Interfraternity Council on November 7, funds were secured.
+The statue was presented to the University President J. P. Wernette during the half-time activities of the New Mexico-West Texas football game on November 29, 1947.

 #### Locations